spacetraders-rs/spacedustrs/README.md

 - `GET` /my/account # not implemented
 - `GET` /my/ships/{shipSymbol}/scan # not implemented but should return cooldown
 - `POST` /my/ships/{shipSymbol}/chart # appears to be incomplete
+- Once `agent/delete` comes online, each test should create its own agent and check several functions for its lifetime, allowing multiple threads to work simultaneously and ensuring state for state-dependent endpoints

+## TODO

+- Review changes to jump, extract, survey and scan endpoints
+- Add purchase ship